 Having the heroes begin their adventures as street toughs, and then shape up in order to take on arch-villains, is a novel concept indeed for the serial genre.
 However, neither Junior G-Men’s actors nor its writers (Basil Dickey, Rex Taylor, George Plympton) handle the concept with much skill or subtlety; Billy and his gang are far too aggressively antagonistic and broadly thuggish in the early chapters.
 The serial’s opening sequence, in which the boys casually commit several petty crimes in the space of a few minutes, is apparently supposed to be funny, but instead creates a strongly negative impression of our “heroes;” subsequent scenes, like the boys’ “ganging” of a single Junior G-Men in Chapter Two and their systematized theft of apples later in the same episode, don’t help to dispel this impression.
 Billy and his gang do become far more sympathetic once they firmly focus on fighting villains instead of stealing or wrecking things–but the extremely heavy-handed way in which their early delinquency was depicted makes this transformation into heroes seem more than a bit unlikely.

-Above: A furious (and pie-faced) Jack Roper (wearing cap in left-hand picture) is baited by Gabriel Dell (behind Roper), Roger Daniels, Billy Halop, and Bernard Punsly (left to right, right-hand picture) in the serial’s ill-advised opening sequence.
+Above: A furious (and pie-faced) Jack Roper (wearing cap in left-hand picture) is baited by Gabriel Dell (behind Roper), Harris Berger, Billy Halop, and Bernard Punsly (left to right, right-hand picture) in the serial’s ill-advised opening sequence.

 The G-men (both Junior and Senior), who serve first as antagonists and then as allies for Barton and his buddies, are depicted just as heavy-handedly as the street kids are.
 The Junior G-Men are a drab and largely interchangeable group with little personality–and are as annoyingly serious-minded as Billy and his gang are irritatingly irresponsible; their sober dullness becomes less of an issue when Billy and company join their ranks and liven up their detecting sessions, although Harry Trent’s smug gloating to Billy about the efficacy of scientific deduction remain rather hard to take.
 The serial’s adult authority figure, G-man Jim Bradford, is even more smug, whether he’s smirking as he arrests suspects or gravely and priggishly lecturing Billy on social responsibility or the democratic legal process.
 As in the case of the overly-thuggish street kids, the aggravating aspects of the Bradford and Trent characters are heavily accentuated by the actors who play the roles (more about them later).